-Hydrogen, together with other sustainable fuels such as ammonia and green methanol, could become the key energy carrier in a future clean and dispatchable energy portfolio.
-It is seen as one of the most promising secondary energies to replace primary fossil fuels in the near to medium term.
-The high gravimetric energy density of hydrogen can be used to store and convert electricity.
-Moreover, there are big plans and large expectations for future industrial use of hydrogen derived from electrolysis and from natural gas with CCS.
+Hydrogen, together with other sustainable fuels and store the CO_2 . such as ammonia and green methanol, could become the key energy carrier in a future clean and Onshore user: dispatchable energy portfolio.
+It is seen as one of the most promising secondary energies to replace The onshore user is the collective term for the enerprimary fossil fuels in the near to medium term.
+The gy demand on the shore or inland of Norway.
+A user high gravimetric energy density of hydrogen can can be the buildings sector, the commercial sector, be used to store and convert electricity.
+Moreover, or the industrial sector. there are big plans and large expectations for future industrial use of hydrogen derived from electrolysis and from natural gas with CCS.